 Typically the average person that listens to music on the way to work, views a few YouTube videos on his/her lunch break, and uses streaming services often will never hit this 22GB limit.
 Just know that it does exist, and you can hit that data wall if you’re not careful.
 An hour of Netflix a day at 720p for 30 days will put you pretty close to 25-30GB of data usage in a month.
 Keep that in mind.

 At the end of the day, you’re always better off signing into a WiFi connection at home, your work WiFi, or asking friends and family members to share the password.
 Anywhere and everywhere I go I’m on WiFi instead of using my AT&T account, so I rarely use more than 6-7GB a month.

 We recommend keeping an eye on data usage with the built-in tools on iPhone or Android if you’re a heavy streamer.
 Or, if your kids are streaming tons of YouTube.

-Just know that the numbers you see on your phone in settings may differ from what Verizon or AT&T calculate.
+Additionally, keep in mind that the numbers you see on your phone in settings may differ from what Verizon or AT&T calculates.
 It’s always a good idea to check with your carrier or internet service provider on occasion to make sure everything lines up.

 So, now that you know how much music or video you can and can’t stream on your smartphone, get a data plan that works for you.